What are the chances of scarring after Xanthelasma Treatment?

 - The likelihood of scarring the patient is less than using lasers because there is less room for mistakes

-- The use of local anaesthetic may be required.
+- The use of topical anesthetic may be required.

-- The risks of hurting the eyes are less than using conventional lasers.
+- The risks of hurting the eyes are negligible compared to conventional lasers.

 Cryotherapy (also refferred to as Cryosurgery)

-Cryotherapy is a dermatological method of removing warts, birthmarks, saeborrhoeic Keratoses and many other lesions.
-This is done by quickly deep freezing the area to be treated and can be done by using various substances.
+Cryotherapy is a dermatological method of removing warts, birthmarks, seborrhoeic Keratoses, and many other lesions.
+This is done by quickly deep-freezing the area to be treated and can be done by using various substances.
 The most common substance used is liquid Nitrogen.
 Treatments using Cryotherapy are very effective in removing skin lesions.
-Cryotherapy has also been used in the treatmnent of Xanthelasmas.
+Cryotherapy has also been used in the treatment of Xanthelasma.

 Peelings for Xanthelasma removal